rubyworks/yaml_command/README.md

 Copyright (c) 2011 Rubyworks.
 All rights reserved.

-YCL may be distributed in accordance with the **BSD-2-Clause** license.
+YC may be distributed in accordance with the **BSD-2-Clause** license.

 See the LICENSE.txt file for details.